WeirdConstructor/WLambda/doc/wlambda_reference.md

 * `:ioe` - create pipes for stdin, stdout and stderr.
 * `:io` - create pipes only for stdin and stdout.
 * `:ie` - create pipes only for stdin and stderr.
+* `:oe` - create pipes only for stdout and stderr.
 * `:i` - create pipes only for stdin.
 * `:o` - create pipes only for stdout.
 * `:e` - create pipes only for stderr.